norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- Optionally, reduce the timeouts.
 Generally my builds are running < 3 min, so if they are not done in 10 they are probably never going to be done.
 	- Leave _Use a buildspec file_ and :monocle_face: do not specify a file name.
 My experience has been that builds with a non-standard buildspec path fail periodically with issues finding the file.
 	- Set up logging using logical names like `bash-dog` and `codebuild`.
-- Skip the deploy stage for now, that needs to be set up backward
+- Skip the deploy stage for now, that needs to be backed-in from a running ECS Service.
+- Save and create your new pipeline.
+_Note:_ The pipeline will immediately build and fail.
+That's OK, we're far from done.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0MDAxNjkzNCwtMTY1Mjc5NjY4NywtOT
-A5MDE0MjYzLC05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAwMzc5
-NTUsLTEzNzE2MTc1NTQsLTE1NTU3NTMwOTIsLTExNDU2NzY4My
-wxNTk3Mjg3NzgzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19
+eyJoaXN0b3J5IjpbNTkzMTkwNDcwLC0xNjUyNzk2Njg3LC05MD
+kwMTQyNjMsLTkxNjQ4NjA3MSwxNzA0NDM3MjI3LDI4MDAzNzk1
+NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3NjgzLD
+E1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX0=
 -->